 Anyone can do fuzz test automation.
 The real question is who can do automation with precision.
-Mayhem combines fast fuzz testing with systematic symbolic execution.
+Mayhem for Code combines fast fuzz testing with systematic symbolic execution.
 Together, they produce the most unique inputs with the least amount of time, efficiently canvasing your software application.
 This allows organizations to push software out safer in less time, effort, and cost.

 C, C++, GO, Rust, and Jovial.
 Refer to this solution brief for more information.